 - There are some situations where stopping to take a call or message would be seriously disruptive.

 - Tell employees that they should keep personal calls to a minimum or limit them to break periods.

 Discourage employees from making personal calls

 - Ban international calls from work phones unless it is a requirement of the job.

-- Explain that you periodically analyse phone bills for outgoing phone calls.
+- Explain that you periodically analyse phone usage the prevent abuse.

 - Be careful about monitoring calls.
 You may fall foul of data protection laws.